entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 > - The coding of *Panjiangosteus eurycephala* is 1.

  97. In forms with a marginal – central plate contact, position of the juction of the marginal, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).
 > Long 1987, Character 7, modified; Carr and Hlavin (2010), Character 95; Rücklin *et al*.
 (2015), Character 95; Zhu Y *et al*.
 (2016), Character 95; Jobbins *et al*.
 (2022, 2024), Character 95; Xue *et al*.
 (2025), Character 39.

 > - In those taxa that the nuchal plate is absent such as phyllolepids, this character is scored as 'not applicable'.

 > - This character is contingent on Character .

  98. In forms without a marginal – central plate contact, position of the junction between the postorbital, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).
 > Long 1987, Character 7, modified; Carr and Hlavin (2010), Character 96; Rücklin *et al*.
 (2015), Character 96; Zhu Y *et al*.
 (2016), Character 96; Jobbins *et al*.
 (2022, 2024), Character 96; Xue *et al*.
 (2025), Character 40.

 > - In those taxa that the nuchal plate is absent such as phyllolepids, this character is scored as 'not applicable'.

 > - This character is contingent on Character .

  99. Paired pits on the internal side of the nuchal plate separated by a median septum that is continuous with the median posterior process: absent (0); present (1).
 > Miles & Dennis (1979), Character 11; Dennis & Miles (1981), Character 10； Carr and Hlavin (2010), Character 97; Rücklin *et al*.
 (2015), Character 97; Zhu Y *et al*.
 (2016), Character 97; Jobbins *et al*.
 (2022, 2024), Character 97; Xue *et al*.
 (2025), Character 41.

 > - In those taxa that the nuchal plate is absent such as phyllolepids, this character is scored as 'not applicable'.

 >  - **Character 147 in "early gnathostome phylogeny github".**  Paired pits on ventral surface of nuchal or median extrascapular plate: (0) absent; (1) present.

  100. Nuchal plate with posterodorsally placed paired pits: absent (0), present (1).
 > Carr (1991), Character 1; Lelièvre (1995), character 7, modified; Carr and Hlavin (2010), Character 1; Rücklin *et al*.
 (2015), Character 1; Zhu Y *et al*.
 (2016), Character 1; Jobbins *et al*.
 (2022, 2024), Character 1; Xue *et al*.
 (2025), Character 1.

 > - Lelièvre (1995): Position of the levator muscle pits on the nuchal plate: posterdorsal (0); posterventral (1); ventral (2).
 > - f.lv (fossa on the nuchal plate for levator muscles of the head) of Goujet (1984).
 > - present on the paranuchal plate in *Holonema*.

  101. Median ridge on the visceral surface of the nuchal plate, corresponding to the median depression on the occipital region of the neurocranium: absent (0); present (1).
 > Zhu Y *et al*.
 (2016), Character 106; Xue *et al*.
 (2025), Character 50.

  102. Position of the paired nuchal pits: anteriorly positioned, defined by position anterior to or on the transverse nuchal thickening (0); posteriorly positioned, defined by position posterior to the transverse nuchal thickening (1).
 > Zhu Y *et al*.
 (2016), Character 107; Xue *et al*.
 (2025), Character 51.

 > - This character is contingent on Character 41.

  103. Lateral consolidated arch: absent or greatly reduced (0); present, forming a prominent crest (1).
 >  Carr (1991), Character 2; Carr and Hlavin (2010), Character 2; Rücklin *et al*.
 (2015), Character 2; Zhu Y *et al*.
 (2016), Character 2; Jobbins *et al*.
 (2022, 2024), Character 2; Xue *et al*.
 (2025), Character 2.

 > - The previous definition 'Posterolateral extension of the lateral consolidated arch extends as a distinct ridge or thickening onto the postmarginal plate, or to the skull roof edge if the postmarginal plate is absent: absent (0); present (1)' did not summarize the condition in plesiomorphic brachythoracids well, in which the lateral consolidated arch is separated from the inframarginal crista, exemplified in *Exutaspis*. or the lateral consolidated arch is absent but the inframarginal crista is present, as in *Holonema*.

 > - Xue et al. (2025) revise the definition of this character to cover all situations, together with the two additional characters (Characters 173 and 174).

  104. Triangular depression posterior to supraorbital vault: absent (0); present (1).
 > Dennis and Miles (1979b), Character 14, in part; Carr (1991), Character 3; Lelièvre (1995), character 24; Carr and Hlavin (2010), Character 3; Rücklin *et al*.
 (2016), Character 3; Zhu Y *et al*.
 (2016), Character 3; Jobbins *et al*.
 (2022, 2024), Character 3; Xue *et al*.
 (2025), Character 3.

  105. Depression mesial to supraorbital vault: absent (0); present (1).
 > - This depression is present in many plesiomorphic arthrodires, such as *Buchansopteus*, *Dhanguura* and *Exutaspis*.

  106. Neurocranial process or thickening: absent (0); thickening (1); distinct process (2).
 > Dennis and Miles (1979b), Character 16, in part; Carr (1991), Character 4; Carr and Hlavin (2010), Character 4; Rücklin *et al*.
 (2016), Character 4; Zhu Y *et al*.
 (2016), Character 4; Jobbins *et al*.
 (2022, 2024), Character 4; Xue *et al*.
 (2025), Character 4.

-> - In some paper, neurocranial process is also referred to as the ventral postocular process or postocular crest.
+> - Also named as the ventral postocular process or postocular crest.

 > - The postocular crest of skull roof (Young, 1979) is present in many plesiomorphic arthrodires, such as *Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2), but is absent in eubrachythoracids.
 In contrast, many eubrachythoracids posssess dermal postorbital processes, but lacking the postocular crest.

 > - The postocular crest of skull roof is positioned posterior to the supraorbital vault on the visceral surface of skull roof, e.g.*Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2).
 > - The postocular crest is also present on the suborbital plate (Dennis and Miles, 1979; Rucklin, 2011).
 Note the same term used for a structure of the suborbital plate.
 Dennis and Miles (1979): "Suborbital plate with internal laminae (Figs 3, 11B).
 This plate (P50937) is structurally the same as that described for *Harrytoombsia*, except for the postocular crista which is proportionally much narrower and less robust.
 However, it does broaden anteriorly to form a substantial subocular crista.
 Also, the overlap area on the dorsal surface (PN.oa, Fig. 11B) receives the postnasal plate and not the preorbital lamina of the preorbital plate as is the case with *Harrytoombsia*".
 Rucklin (2011): "The visceral surface bears fused sub- and postocular crista, which form the ventral and posterior borders of the orbital vault.
 The subocular crista broadens anteriorly and is 5 mm wide lateromedially (Text-fig. 6C–D)."

  107. Nuchal thickening: discontinuous with the lateral thickening associated with the cranio-thoracic dermal articulation (0); continuous thickening across the posterior skull roof (1).
 > Lelièvre (1988); Carr (1991), Character 12; Lelièvre (1995), character 10, modified; Carr and Hlavin (2010), Character 12; Rücklin *et al*.
 (2015), Character 12; Zhu Y *et al*.
 (2016), Character 12; Jobbins *et al*.
 (2022, 2024), Character 12; Xue *et al*.
 (2025), Character 12.

 > - In those taxa that the nuchal thickening is absent such as in phyllolepids, this character is scored as 'not applicable'.

 > - Lelièvre (1995): Posterior nuchal thickening: present only under the paranuchal visceral surface (it corresponds to the development of the dermal articulation)(0), developed under all the occipital region of the skull-roof(1).

  108. Presence of a supraorbital vault intimately associated with the lateral consolidated arch: absent (0); present (1).
 > Carr and Hlavin (1991); Carr (2010), Character 98; Rücklin *et al*.
 (2015), Character 98; Zhu Y *et al*.
 (2016), Character 98; Jobbins *et al*.
 (2022, 2024), Character 98; Xue *et al*.
 (2025), Character 42.

  109. Development of the crista supraethmoidalis at the visceral surface of the skull roof: underdeveloped, absent, or present but not convergent in the midline (0); developed, horizontally across the visceral surface of the skull roof (1).
 > Zhu Y *et al*.
 (2016), Character 99; Xue *et al*.
 (2025), Character 43.

  110. Lateral development of the supraorbital vault compared with the breadth of the skull roof at the level immediately behind the supraorbital vault: under developed, indicated by the ratio of the breadth of both sides of the lateral expansion of the supraorbital vaults/the breadth of the skull roof at the level immediately behind the supraorbital vault less than 0.3 (0); developed, indicated by the ratio of the breadth of the lateral expansion of the supraorbital vaults/the breadth of the skull oof larger than 0.3 (1).
 > Zhu Y *et al*.
 (2016), Character 102; Xue *et al*.
 (2025), Character 46.

 > - This definition of the skull roof breadth is to make this character independent of Character 113 (Zhu Y et al. 2016).